top of page

 Delivered sizes

-Send money to ArlTreeCmte@gmail.com via PayPal (choose "Payment to Friends and Family")
+Send money to ArlTreeCmte@gmail.com via PayPal (choose Send to family/friends not payment for service)

 please include your address in the message line